Earth Crust: Oceanic Crust vs Continental Crust

 Today, you’ve learned that Earth is covered with both oceanic and continental crust.
 While oceanic crust is mostly young igneous rocks, continental crust is old and buoyant.

 Our dynamic planet is a remarkable place.
 We’re learning new things about it every day.
-If you want to stay in touch with some of the latest research, check out some of the courses below offered by top universities.

 If you want to dig a bit deeper into the geology of Earth, check out our section of plate tectonics.
 Or drop us a comment below.